JackDunnNZ/sublime-ampl/README.md

 ### OS X

-On OS X, further configuration is needed in order for license files to be found (the environment variables need to be added manually to the sublime-build file) Create a file in `Packages/User` named `AMPL.sublime-build` with the following content:
+On OS X, further configuration is needed in order for license files to be found (the environment variables need to be added manually to the sublime-build file).
+Create a file in `Packages/User` named `AMPL.sublime-build` with the following content:

     {
         "osx":